An expert Program Advisor will send you more information on how our program works.

 Alternative Certification combines training, test strategies, and everything you need to get a job and have a successful teaching career.

-Certification institutions such as Teachers of Tomorrow offer guidance and resources needed for state test preparation including the GKT – which only has a 30% pass rate right now.
+Educator Preparation Institutes such as Teachers of Tomorrow offer guidance and resources needed for state test preparation, including Subject Area Exams, the Professional Education Test, and the GKT – which only has a 30% pass rate right now.
 Programs come in either 100% online (like Florida Teachers), fully live or blended format (50% online, 50% face-to-face training).

-Once completed, you will qualify for a Temporary Certificate, which you can use as you begin your first year in teaching.
+Once your Subject Area Test is passed, you will be eligible for a Temporary Certificate, which will be issued once you begin teaching.

-With your temporary certificate, you will be the teacher of record in your classroom.
-You must teach for two full semesters.
-The good news is, you earn full salary and benefits throughout the the first year.
+With your Temporary Certificate, you will be the Teacher of Record in your classroom.
+You must teach for a minimum of one semester full time.
+The good news is, you earn full salary and benefits throughout your internship.
 Also, a field supervisor, and program advisor will be assigned to provide ongoing support as you work your way to completing the teacher preparation program.

-Once you’ve successfully completed the program requirements and your first year of teaching, you will be will earn your Professional Certificate.
+Once you’ve successfully completed the program requirements and your internship, you will be will earn your Professional Certificate.